 Let's Talk About the Fender Blues Junior: Why it does not sound like a vintage Fender Amp!

 In the course of selling and building amps I often get asked how my amps will compare to Fender Blues Junior.
-It is fair question these days; the Blues Junior has become such a common commodity and holds a place as a popular moderately priced amp that everyone has tried.
-It sounds okay but if I could not build amps that sound better than a Blues Junior I would be doing something else.
+It is fair question these days; the Blues Junior has become such a common commodity that holds a place as a popular moderately priced amp that everyone has tried.
+A Junior sounds okay but if I could not build amps that sound better than a Blues Junior I would be doing something else.
 The Blues Junior is a good choice for someone trying to get their first tube amp but it not a professional's amp by any stretch.
 So why is that?
-What about the Blues Junior is so different from the vintage 50's and 60's Fender designs that are so coveted that so many of my amps are inspired by?
+What about the Blues Junior is so different from the vintage 50's and 60's Fender designs that are so coveted and that so many of my amps are inspired by?
 In this article I will delve into the differences in construction and circuit design and how they compare to vintage Fenders.

 First a Common Misconception about the Blues Junior: